exploratory-io/book/tutorials/mongo.md

 Type your new data frame name

-Type the following your Mongo DB connection related parameter values.
+Type the following your MongoDB connection related parameter values.

 - Host name
 - Port number